league-curriculum/Motors/docs/source/steppers.md

 "ms" means "miliseconds" or 1/1000 of a second.
 So, 500/1000 seconds is half a second.

 After making the change, download the program again and observe the LEDs.
+Now that we've increased the delay, we can see the patterns of the LEDs, which indicate which magnetic coils are being activated to move the motor one direction or the other.
 Let's figure out what these lights mean by looking at the wiring diagram for the motor.